anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 The Overlay Networking separation is often done through encapsulation of Tenants traffic using overlay protocols e.g. through VxLAN or EVPN on the Underlay Networks e.g. based on L2 (VLAN) or L3 (IP) networks.

+Each Virtualization Infrastructure instances Overlay Network must support a basic primary communication channel in between the individual virtual compute instances in the tenants virtualized cluster.
+Due to the nature of Telcom applications handling of Networks and their related Network Functions they often need access to external non-translated traffic flows and have multiple separated or secondary traffic channels with abilities for different traffic treatments.

 In some instances, the Virtualisation Tenants can bypass the Overlay Networking encapsulation to achieve better performance or network visibility/control.
 A common method to bypass the Overlay Networking encapsulation normally done by the Virtualisation Layer, is the VNF/CNF usage of SR-IOV that effectively take over the Physical and Virtual Functions of the NIC directly into the VNF/CNF Tenant.
 In these cases, the Underlay Networking must handle the separation e.g. through a Virtual Termination End Point (VTEP) that encapsulate the Overlay Network traffic.

 > **Note:** Bypassing the Overlay Networking layer is a violation of the basic CNTT decoupling principles, but in some cases unavoidable with existing technologies and available standards.
 Until suitable technologies and standards are developed, CNTT have a set of agreed exemptions that forces the Underlay Networking to handle the bypassed Overlay Networking separation.